We Are Growing!

 Between January 2013 and January 2015, Deer Crossing The Art Farm founded and operated Fuse work hub out of the Community Futures office in Sechelt.
 During this time, FUSE-run programs helped launch 10 new or re-vamped social enterprises, while numerous FUSE workshops, open houses and gatherings attracted diverse groups of creative and social entrepreneurs from up and down the Sunshine Coast.

 In January 2015, The Art Farm decided it was no longer practical for them to operate the FUSE pilot location in Sechelt.
 With continued demand for shared space in Sechelt, Community Futures stepped in to continue to offer space under the name Work Hub 2, while the broader FUSE initiative was briefly put on hold to allow for some re-thinking of the initial vision.

 After much brainstorming and collaborating with The Art Farm, in the spring of 2015, Mark and Sheila Cameron of Catch Our Drift Productions purchased commercial space in lower Gibsons.
 Together, they brought a new FUSE vision — and location — to life.

 In fall 2016 as it was nearing full capacity, FUSE was hit with a flood, and was forced to close its doors.
 Flood recovery, which required a complete rebuild the space after it was literally stripped down to concrete and 2x4's, took a full year to complete.
 During that time, Mark and Sheila focused their energies on other projects and considered whether or not to re-open the FUSE space.

-Fast forward to Summer 2017: Mark and Sheila proposed an experimental partnership to Jennifer McRae and Altaira Northe, two new coast residents who wanted to see a co-working space thrive in Gibsons.
+Fast forward to Summer 2017: Mark and Sheila joined forces with Jennifer McRae and Altaira Northe, two new coast residents who wanted to see a co-working space thrive in Gibsons.
 Following an intense burst of creative energy, FUSE re-opened to the public under in September, 2017, co-managed by Jenn and Altaira -- with Mark and Sheila remaining on-board as owners and advisors.